 In 2015, another British survey found riders would perform better if they had to retake their road test theory exam than car drivers.
 The 2014 British Association of Chief Police Officers report to the UK government confirms that motorcyclists are better motorists than drivers.
 The report even suggests more people should learn to ride so they are safer motorists.
 And a 2013 Belgian road safety report says the more motorbikes on the road, the safer our roads would be.

-In the latest survey, motorists were asked ‘Have You Ever’ to a series of traffic infringements and bad driving habits.
+In that survey, motorists were asked ‘Have You Ever’ to a series of traffic infringements and bad driving habits.
 It was commissioned by UK motor insurance specialists Staveley Head.

 Here are some of the results: